Argaus1/ft_transcendence/README.md

 - Compatible with ***Google Chrome***
 - Everything must be launched with a single command line (Docker)

 ## GAME

-The main purpose of this website is to play Pong versus other players :
+The primary objective of this website is to facilitate Pong gameplay between users.
+Here are the key features:

-1. Therefore, users must have the ability to participate in a live Pong game against another player directly on the website.
+- **Live Pong Gameplay**: Users should be able to engage in a live Pong game against another player directly on the website.
 Both players will use the same keyboard.
-The Remote players module can enhance this functionality with remote players.
+The functionality can be enhanced with the Remote players module.

-2. A player must be able to play against another player, but it should also be possible to propose a tournament.
-This tournament will consist of multiple players who can take turns playing against each other.
-You have flexibility in how you implement the tournament, but it must clearly display who is playing against whom and the order of the players.
+- **Tournament Mode**: Besides one-on-one games, users should also have the option to propose a tournament.
+This tournament will involve multiple players taking turns to play against each other.
+The implementation of the tournament is flexible, but it should clearly display the match-ups and the player order.

-3. A registration system is required: at the start of a tournament, each player must input their alias name.
-The aliases will be reset when a new tournament begins.
-However, this requirement can be modified using the Standard User Management module.
+- **Registration System**: A registration system is necessary.
+At the start of a tournament, each player must input their alias.
+These aliases will be reset when a new tournament begins.
+The Standard User Management module can modify this requirement.

-4. There must be a matchmaking system: the tournament system organize the matchmaking of the participants, and announce the next fight.
+- **Matchmaking System**: The tournament system should organize the matchmaking of the participants and announce the upcoming match.

-5. All players must adhere to the same rules, which includes having identical paddle speed.
-This requirement also applies when using AI; the AI must exhibit the same speed as a regular player.
+- **Uniform Game Rules**: All players must follow the same rules, including having identical paddle speed.
+This rule also applies to AI players; the AI must operate at the same speed as a human player.

-6. The game itself must be developed in accordance with the default frontend con- straints (as outlined above), or you may choose to utilize the FrontEnd module, or you have the option to override it with the Graphics module.
-While the visual aesthetics can vary, it must still capture the essence of the original Pong (1972).
+- **Game Development**: The game must be developed in accordance with the default frontend constraints (as outlined above).
+Alternatively, the FrontEnd module can be used, or it can be overridden with the Graphics module.
+Regardless of the visual aesthetics, the game must retain the essence of the original Pong (1972).

 ## SECURITY

-1. Any password stored in your database, if applicable, must be hashed.
+1. **Password Hashing**: If your database stores passwords, ensure they are hashed.
-2. Your website must be protected against SQL injections/XSS.
+2. **Protection Against Attacks**: Your website should be safeguarded against SQL injections and XSS.
-3. If you have a backend or any other features, it is mandatory to enable an HTTPS connection for all aspects (Utilize wss instead of ws...).
+3. **HTTPS Connection**: If your site features a backend or other elements, activating an HTTPS connection for all components is compulsory.
+Use wss instead of ws.
-4. You must implement some form of validation for forms and any user input, either within the base page if no backend is used or on the server side if a backend is employed.
+4. **Input Validation**: Implement a validation system for forms and user input.
+This can be done on the base page if there's no backend, or server-side if a backend is present.
-5. Regardless of whether you choose to implement the JWT Security module with 2FA, it’s crucial to prioritize the security of your website.
-For instance, if you opt to create an API, ensure your routes are protected.
-Remember, even if you decide not to use JWT tokens, securing the site remains essential.
+5. **Website Security**: Prioritizing your website's security is crucial, whether or not you choose to implement the JWT Security module with 2FA.
+For example, if you decide to develop an API, make sure your routes are secure.
+Even if you choose not to use JWT tokens, the security of your site remains paramount.

 ## Modules

-For 100% : 7 major modules required
+To achieve 100% completion, you need to complete 7 major modules.

-> Two Minor Modules are equivalent to one Major Module.
+**Note** : Please note that two minor modules are equivalent to one major module.

-Bonus :
+### Bonus Points
-> Five points will be awarded for each minor module

-> Ten points will be awarded for each major module.

-// need to concert with everyone for that
+- Each minor module completed will earn you an additional five points.
+- Each major module completed will earn you an additional ten points.